-- (1) An operator of a care facility must not permit: - (a) a visitor of a resident of the care facility; or - (b) a visitor who is visiting as a prospective resident of the care facility; or - (c) a visitor that is a support person to a prospective resident of the care facility; or - (d) a visitor who is an essential visitor listed in the Benchmark Essential Visitors List (unless the person is a care facility worker), to enter, or remain at, the care facility except if they present acceptable evidence of a negative result from a COVID-19 rapid antigen test undertaken at the care facility on the same day the visitor attends the care facility.
+An operator of a care facility must not permit:

+- (1) a visitor of a resident of the care facility; or - (2) a visitor who is visiting as a prospective resident of the care facility; or - (3) a visitor that is a support person to a prospective resident of the care facility; or - (4) a visitor who is an essential visitor listed in the Benchmark Essential Visitors List (unless the person is a care facility worker), to enter, or remain at, the care facility except if they have received a negative result from a COVID-19 rapid antigen test undertaken on the same day the visitor attends the care facility.

-Note: for all visitors, face covering requirements contained within Part 2 continue to apply.
+Note 1: for all visitors, face covering requirements contained within Part 2 continue to apply.